-High School Grade Level Expectations
+Middle/High School Grade Level Expectations

 Students enrolled in public schools throughout the State of Florida should cover the same material in the same grade level.
 The Florida Department of Education has created a list of learning goals for students in each grade.
 This list is called the Florida Standards.
 Schools ensure their teachers teach these skills in their classrooms.
-Here are some of the important skills outlined in the Florida Standards that your child should be learning at school between grades nine and twelve:
+The link to access topics outlined in the Florida Standards that your child should be learning at school between grades six and twelve is: Search Standards | CPALMS.org.